Special Interest Music

 Applications

-BROCHURE (PDF 1.5MB) for the Special Interest Music Centre
+BROCHURE (PDF 1.9MB) for the Special Interest Music Centre

-Schools will confirm details for information collection and outline timelines for the selection process after receipt of the Application to Audition form.
+Schools will confirm details for information collection and outline timelines for the selection process after receipt of the online application.

 Part 1: Short-listing